naimo84/node-red-alexa-home-skill-v3-web/docs/deploy-your-own.rst

 4. A registered domain
 5. A CloudFlare account, configured to perform DNS for your registered domain

-You will require two DNS host names/ A records to be defined for the skill:
+You will require two DNS host names/ A records to be defined for the API and MQTT service:
 1. Web interface/ API - where you/ your users will login and define their devices
 2. MQTT service